FoldingSpace/enfolding/gettingStarted.md

     Some operating systems automatically offer users the chance to capture a video of your screen.
 If your do not, many free options exist to do so.
 * ### Export as a 3D object
     If you would like to continue creating within a 3D graphics program like Blender, save your project as an OBJ.

-(Possible example of how and when to use blender)
+(Possible example of how and when to use blender, or should that be a separate thing?